-Find a black and white picture and add number to different sections.
+Find a black and white picture and add numbers to different sections.
 Create a list of sentences or words (depending on how you need to differentiate).
 Now create a coloring key (for instance, nouns black, pronouns blue).
 Students can color the correct number on the coloring sheet.

 Don’t feel like making your own?
 Start with the grammar coloring sheet starter pack.
 A “take” on fun grammar worksheets includes creativity with color coded grammar worksheets.

 Eight: Informational Texts

 Not all students enjoy literature, which many times means they dislike the “made up” sentences for grammar practice.
 Find a piece of nonfiction or ask students to fine one.
 Then give them the assignment: highlight phrases with a pink marker, dependent clauses with a yellow one, and so on.